Panrong/st4ml/sttool-doc/source/gettingstarted.rst

 Otherwise, the workers should have the same file with the same directory name.

 The ``mapfile`` and ``queryfile`` are currently stored *locally* on each worker node with the same directory name since the graph and text reading function cannot access HDFS currently.

+After map matching is done, a folder is created at the specific location, which consists multiple folders that one for each query.
+Each folder consists of multiple ``.csv`` files named ``part-000...``.
+Each of the files is the production of an executor.
+To combine the files into a single file, a helper function ``ST-TOOLHOME/run/helper/combine.py`` can be used.

 OD Query